Notre-Solutions/Inship-Website/src/content/products/CAPS.md

 style: color-2
 id: 3
 description: >-
-  CAPs is a fully online accounts payable department.
-Allowing businesses to replicate the complex process and automate it.
-The full systems includes po matching both at a GRN and line level, auto coding, auto routeing for approval and statement reconciliation to name a few.
+  CAPs is a fully functional accounts payable department online.
+Allowing businesses to customise many aspects of the process including approval, routing and coding rules.
+The full systems includes po matching at line level,statement reconciliation and many other features.
 features:
   feature1: 15 Users
   feature2: true